Darth Vader: Original trilogy

-Vader and the Emperor supervise the construction of the second Death Star in Return of the Jedi (1983).
+Vader and the Emperor supervise the construction of the second Death Star in Return of the Jedi (1983), set a year later.
 Believing there is still good in his father, Luke surrenders to Vader in an attempt to bring him back from the dark side.
 Vader takes his son to the Death Star and brings him before the Emperor, who attempts to seduce him to the dark side.
 Luke lashes out at the Emperor with his lightsaber, but Vader blocks his strike, and the two of them duel once again.
 As Luke regains control of his emotions, Vader senses that he has a sister, and threatens to turn her to the dark side if Luke will not submit.
 Enraged, Luke overpowers Vader and severs his hand.
 The Emperor then betrays his apprentice by ordering Luke to kill Vader and take his place, but Luke refuses.

 Enraged, the Emperor begins torturing Luke with Force lightning, leading to Luke begging his father to save him.
-Unwilling to see his son die, Vader throws the Emperor down a reactor shaft to his death, but is mortally wounded in the process.
+Unwilling to let his son die, Vader throws the Emperor down a reactor shaft to his death, but is mortally wounded in the process.
 Luke carries him to a docking bay, where Imperial forces are evacuating in the face of a Rebel assault.
 At Vader's request, Luke removes his father's mask and looks upon the face of Anakin Skywalker for the first time.
-(Note: The Phantom Menace adds another perspective to that scene.
-As part of his redemption, Anakin finally accepts his late mother's lesson to him as a boy; change bringing inevitable loss.
-Anakin accepts his imminent death knowing that it cannot be prevented.
-While The Phantom Menace significantly establishes his Achilles heel (fear of losing people he cares for), Return of the Jedi significantly establishes his redemption.)
-The redeemed Anakin Skywalker encourages him to go and tells him that he has saved him, before peacefully dying.
 On Endor, Luke burns his father's body on a funeral pyre.
 As the Rebels celebrate the destruction of the Death Star and the fall of the Empire, Luke sees Anakin's spirit appear alongside the spirits of Obi-Wan and Yoda.